Article 7 min read

 Why XLSX instead of CSV

-3. The axis labels, with units, captured as cell values — so the columns aren’t anonymous “x” and “y” but “Year” and “ppb” or “Dose (mg/kg)” and “Response (%)“.
+3. Axis labels with units as cell values — columns aren’t “x” and “y” but “Year” and “ppb” or “Dose (mg/kg)” and “Response (%)“.

 What’s inside the XLSX file

 DataFromChart’s XLSX export contains a single sheet with a deliberate structure.
-The format isn’t a vendor standard — it’s the format that works in practice.

 The walkthrough